ojplg/legup/README.md

   Hibernate/javax.persistence or Mybatis (there's a branch for this) or JDBI (proyal's favorite) or at least break hrorm to a stand-alone project
 * Silent logging for unit tests (maybe)
-* Web Framework
-  * Perhaps need a way to chain responders
-  * Perhaps some framework for error checking (though form submission is quite limited)

 Features/bugs to work on